Apex (working name) Brooklyn, NY Rebuild

 Locked

-Day 1 entry assessment and onboarding.
-Week 1 first three coached sessions plus check-in text from coach.
-Week 2 first coach check-in conversation.
-Week 4 first progress review against Day 1 benchmarks.
+Day 1 assessment and onboarding.
+Week 1 first sessions plus a coach check-in text.
+Week 2 a coach conversation.
+Week 4 a progress review against Day 1 benchmarks.
+The first month sets the retention curve.

 Reactive Retention Triggers